Page Table of Contents

-Step 2.
-There are two options for you to connect laptops.
-One is to enter the destination laptop's password account, and the other is to input the verification code (which you can click and check on the right top of the "PC to PC" mainscreen on the destination laptop).
-Verify the transfer direction and click "Connect" to start the transfer process.
+One is to enter the destination laptop's password account, and the other is to input the verification code (which you can click and check on the right top of the "PC to PC" mainscreen on the destination laptop, turn on button behind Connection Verification).

-Step 3.
-Now, choose "Files" and click "Edit" to select files for transfer.
+Step 4.
+Now, choose "Files" to select files for transfer.

 Choose all the files you need to transfer to another laptop.
 You can click the "Edit" icon to redirect the selected files to a different location on the target PC by changing the target path.

 Step 5.
-After selection, click "Finish" and "Transfer" to start to transfer files from one laptop to another.
+After selection, click "Transfer" to start to transfer files from one laptop to another.

 Except for transferring data from laptop to laptop, EaseUS Todo PCTrans can also copy installed software from PC to PC or transfer everything to a new laptop.

 The method is more difficult than solution 1.
 If you are not familiar with your PC, you'd better skip this.
 Windows10/11 shared folder is very important for enterprise users who use LAN.
 In the LAN, users can share data through the shared folders.
 Let's see how to set up LAN shared files.